-The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the lessee's incremental borrowing rate is used.
+The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the lessee's incremental borrowing rate at the lease commencement date is used.
 Generally, the Group uses its incremental borrowing rate as the discount rate.
 The lease liability is subsequently increased by the interest cost on the lease liability and decreased by lease payments made.